 Note: Before we dive into this bike, this IS NOT Greg LeMond's actual 1989 Tour de France TT bike.
 It would be cool if it were, but we’re not that lucky!
 This bike is a replica put together by a passionate collector and it’s currently on display in TPC’s Vintage Bike Museum.

-Due to the 2024 Paris Olympics, this year's Tour de France won’t finish with the traditional sprint stage on the Champs-Élysées.
-Instead, it will finish with a time trial in Nice.
+Due to the 2024 Paris Olympics, this year's Tour de France didn’t finish with the traditional sprint stage on the Champs-Élysées.
+Instead, it ended with a time trial in Nice.

-The last time the Tour finished with a time trial was 35 years ago when American Greg LeMond took his second Tour de France win.
-It was the closest winning margin in Tour history — a mere 8 seconds.
-For many fans, this is also the greatest Tour de France finale of all time.
+The last time the Tour finished with a time trial was 35 years ago when American Greg LeMond layed down an unbeatable time to secure his second Tour de France win by only 8 seconds.
+Until this year's epic Tour de France Femmes, where Kasia Niewiadoma beat Demi Vollering by only 4 seconds, it was the closest winning margin in Tour history.
+For many fans, LeMond's surprise victory is still one the greatest Tour de France finales of all time.

-Besides the incredibly close finish, LeMond’s 1989 win was notable because he rode a TT bike equipped with triathlon-style aero bars to beat his French rival, Laurent Fignon.
-At the time, it was revolutionary, and it cemented LeMond’s status as a cycling legend.
+Besides the incredibly close finish, LeMond’s 1989 win was notable because he rode a TT bike equipped with triathlon-style aero bars to give him and edge over his French rival, Laurent Fignon.
+At the time, it was revolutionary, and it cemented LeMond’s status as a cycling legend:

 [button]Shop Road Bikes[/button]